Shared Use Paths

 Strategies for building your capacity (planning your outing, finding your comfort zone, establishing a routine, and then reviewing progress) are similar whether you are walking a path, hiking a trail, or cycling on a route.

-All Shared Use Paths mapped so far
+All Multi-Use Paths mapped so far

 -